What is the eTA New Zealand?

 - Crew and passengers of a non-cruise vessel

-- Crew on a foreign ship carrying cargo
+- Crew members on a foreign ship carrying cargo

 - Guests of the New Zealand Government

-Traveling with a New Zealand eTA Visa Waiver
+Travelling with a New Zealand eTA for visa waiver citizens

-Visiting New Zealand is epic and its popularity as a tourist destination continues to grow.
-The scenery is truly breathtaking and was famously used to shoot the ‘Lord of the Rings’ trilogy as the landscapes are so diverse.
-Trips to New Zealand can be relaxed or full of adventure.
+Visiting New Zealand is an extraordinary experience and its popularity as a tourist destination continues to grow.
+The scenery is breathtaking and was famously used to shoot the ‘Lord of the Rings’ trilogy as the landscapes are so diverse.
+Trips to New Zealand can be relaxed or adventurous.
 It is a world-class location for surfing and skiing.

-Traveling with an eTA New Zealand Visa will be simple.
-The process will save the hassle of going to an embassy or consulate to obtain a visa.
-All applicants will just need to meet the basic visa requirements and complete the online application.
+Organising a holiday with a New Zealand eTA for citizens of visa waiver countries is simple.
+The process saves visitors the hassle of going to an embassy or consulate to obtain a visa.
+All applicants need to meet the basic NZeTA requirements and complete the online application prior to their departure.